sirin-koca/Algorithms-and-DataStructures/README.md

 ---

-## Time Complexity
+## Time Complexity - Big O Notation: From Best to Worst

+- **O(1)**: Constant time
+  - The running time of the algorithm is constant and doesn't depend on the size of the input.

-- **O(log n) - Logarithmic time complexity**
+- **O(log n)**: Logarithmic time
-O(log n) means time goes up linearly while the n goes up exponentially.
-So if it takes 1 second to compute 10 elements, it will take 2 seconds to compute 100 elements, 3 seconds to compute 1000 elements, and so on.
-An example is a binary search.
+  - Often seen in algorithms that decrease their input size significantly with each step (e.g., binary search).

-- **O(n) - Linear time complexity**
+- **O(n)**: Linear time
- O(n) describes an algorithm whose performance will grow linearly and in direct proportion to the size of the input data set.
-As the input increases, the time to run the algorithm will grow proportionally.
-Dobling av antall = dobling av tid.
+  - The running time increases linearly with the size of the input (e.g., simple search algorithms, iterating over all elements in a list).

+- **O(n log n)**: Linearithmic time
+  - Common in more efficient sorting algorithms like merge sort and quicksort.

-- **O(n²) - Quadratic time complexity**
+- **O(n^2)**: Quadratic time
- O(n²) represents an algorithm whose performance is directly proportional to the square of the size of the input data set.
-This is common with algorithms that involve nested iterations over the data set.
-As the input increases, the time to run the algorithm grows at the rate of its square.
+  - Often seen in algorithms with nested loops over the data (e.g., bubble sort, insertion sort).

+- **O(n^3)**: Cubic time
+  - Algorithms with three nested loops, less common than quadratic time but can be seen in some more naive algorithms.

+- **O(2^n)**: Exponential time
+  - Often seen in algorithms that solve problems by considering many different combinations, such as the naive solutions to the traveling salesman problem or the powerset of a set.

+- **O(n!)**: Factorial time
+  - Algorithms that have to consider all possible permutations of the input.
+This is even slower than exponential time and is often seen in problems like the brute-force solutions to the traveling salesman problem.

 ---